Dickens Heath Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years left, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.

 Lender Requirement